 Publications

 - Charles Godfrey, Henry Kvinge, Elise Bishoff, Myles Mckay, Davis Brown, Tim Doster and Eleanor Byler.
 How many dimensions are required to find an adversarial example?
-In The 3rd Workshop of Adversarial Machine Learning on Computer Vision at CVPR 2023.
+In The 3rd Workshop of Adversarial Machine Learning on Computer Vision at CVPR 2023, selected for oral presentation.

 - Charles Godfrey, Michael Rawson, Henry Kvinge and Davis Brown.
 Fast computation of permutation equivariant layers with the partition algebra.
 In ICLR 2023 Workshop on Physics for Machine Learning.